storageos/storageos.github.io/_includes/troubleshoot/issues/join-to-master-node.md

 ```

 ### Reason:
 StorageOS uses a gossip protocol to discover the nodes in the cluster.
+When
-When StorageOS starts, one
+StorageOS starts, one or more active nodes must be referenced so new nodes can
-or more nodes can be referenced so new nodes can query existing ones for the list of members.
-This error
+query existing ones for the list of members.
+This error indicates that the node
-indicates that the node can't connect to any of the nodes in the known list.
-The known list is
+can't connect to any of the nodes in the known list.
+The known list is defined
-defined in the `JOIN` variable.
+in the `JOIN` variable.

-If there are no active StorageOS nodes, the bootstrap process will elect the first node in the `JOIN` variable
+If there are no active StorageOS nodes, the bootstrap process will elect the
-as master, hence the rest will try to discover from it.
-In case of that node not starting, the whole cluster will remain unable to bootstrap.
+first node in the `JOIN` variable as master, and the rest will try to
+discover from it.
+In case of that node not starting, the whole cluster will
+remain unable to bootstrap.

-Installations of StorageOS on {{ page.platform }} use a DaemonSet, which by default schedule StorageOS pods to master nodes, since they have the node-role.kubernetes.io/master:NoSchedule taint applied in typical installations.
+Installations of StorageOS on {{ page.platform }} use a DaemonSet, and by
-If that happens but the master node has not been configured to run workloads, the StorageOS Pod will never start.
-If by chance, the JOIN variable was defined listing that node as the first in the list, the StorageOS cluster will remain unable to start.
+default do not schedule StorageOS pods to master nodes, due to the presence of
+the `node-role.kubernetes.io/master:NoSchedule` taint in typical installations.
+In such cases the `JOIN` variable must not contain master nodes or the
+StorageOS cluster will remain unable to start.

 ### Doublecheck: